mwidmann/wsl-talk/PITCHME.md

 ---

+# Features

+@ul
+- have access to almost all linux programs (by distribution)
+- run windows and linux programs seamlessly
+- install various linux distributions in parallel
+- use ssh without using putty
+- run cron jobs, install network services, do cool stuff
+@ulend

+---

 # Installation

 @ul
 - enable WSL feature in Windows 10
-- choose distribution of choice in Windows Store
+- choose distribution of choice in Windows Store @note[ubuntu 18.04, debian Strech, Suse Leap or Enterprise, Kali Linux]
-  - Ubuntu
-  - Debian
-  - Suse Leap or Enterprise
-  - Kali Linux
-  - or all of them in parallel...
-- run to finish the installation
+- run installed distro to finish the installation
 @ulend

 ---

-# Setup
+# Things not so nice in WSL...

+@ul
+- The difference in paths still remains
+- Need to install (and maintain) tools twice @note[windows ides rely on windows tools]
+- IO performance is worse @note[can be made better by excluding files/folders in Windows Defender]
+- git on windows/wsl can make your life hell @note[need to force eol to lf and filemode to false]
+- files in WSL filesystem can't be edited with Windows tools
+@ulend

 ---

+# Alternative Programs on Windows

+---
+## Get a Terminal

 ![cmder](assets/img/cmder.png)

 [cmder](http://cmder.net)<br>
 <small>Alternative Hyper, [hyper.is](https://hyper.is)</small>
 ---

+## Install zsh and prezto